Spomky-Labs/jose/README.md

 # Prerequisites

 This library needs at least:
+* OpenSSL extension
 * ![PHP 5.5.9+](https://img.shields.io/badge/PHP-5.5.9%2B-ff69b4.svg).

 Please consider the following optional requirements:
 * For AES-GCM based algorithms (`AxxxGCM` and `AxxxGCMKW`): [PHP Crypto](https://github.com/bukka/php-crypto) Extension (at least `v0.2.1`) is highly recommended as encryption/decryption is faster than the pure PHP implementation.
 * For ECC based algorithms: [PHP ECC](https://github.com/phpecc/phpecc) (`v0.3` only and `fgrosse/phpasn1` version `dev-compat/php5-5 as v1.3.1`).

+Please read performance test results concerning the ECC based algorithms.
+As the time needed to perform operation is very long compared to the other algorithms, we do not recommend their use.

 # Continuous Integration